Paul Gilbert (psychologist)

 Paul Raymond Gilbert OBE (born 20 July 1951) is a British clinical psychologist.
-Gilbert is the founder of compassion focused therapy (CFT), compassionate mind training (CMT) and author of books such as The Compassionate Mind: A New Approach to Life's Challenges and Overcoming Depression.
+Gilbert is the founder of compassion focused therapy (CFT), compassionate mind training (CMT) and the author of books such as The Compassionate Mind: A New Approach to Life's Challenges and Overcoming Depression.

 Before retirement Gilbert was head of the Mental Health Research Unit, Derbyshire Healthcare NHS Foundation Trust.
 He remains Professor at the University of Derby.
 In 2011 Gilbert was awarded the Order of the British Empire (OBE) for his continued contribution in mental healthcare.

 Early life and education

 Gilbert was born in The Gambia and went to a British boarding school in 1962.
 In early life he considered being a rock guitarist but "unfortunately I was a very average sort of player and I recognized that this wasn't going to take me very far".
 He went to the University of Wolverhampton to study economics, graduating in 1973 before pursuing a career as a psychologist.
 In 1975 Gilbert gained an MA in Experimental Psychology from the University of Sussex followed by a Ph.D in Clinical Psychology from the University of Edinburgh in 1980.